Universal Quantum Emulator: Preliminaries

-where $a$ is the label for the control qubit, and $I$ is the identity operator on the main system.
-Note that we have suppressed the superscripts \emph{in} and \emph{out} in both sides.
+where $a$ labels the control qubit, $I$ is the identity operator on the main system, and again we have suppressed the superscripts \emph{in} and \emph{out} on both sides.

-Using the given copies of the sample states, we can efficiently simulate these controlled-reflections via the \emph{density matrix exponentiation} technique of \cite{lloyd2014quantum}.
-Based on this technique, in the Supplementary Material we present a new simple quantum circuit that uses $n$ copies of an unknown state $\sigma$ to simulate the unitary $e^{-i t\sigma}$, or its controlled version $|0\rangle\langle 0| \otimes I + |1\rangle\langle 1| \otimes e^{-i t\sigma}$, for any real $t$, with error $\epsilon=\mathcal{O}((t^2+1)/n)$, and in time $\mathcal{O}(n\log(n) \times \log(D))$, where $D$ is the dimension of the Hilbert space (See Appendix \ref{app:SWAP}).
-This circuit only uses single qubit gates and controlled-Fredkin gates, i.e. the controlled-controlled-SWAP gates \cite{nielsen2000quantum}.
-In the simplest case where the system is a qubit $(D=2)$, this circuit is basically simulating the Heisenberg interaction between the system and each given copy of state $\sigma$.
+Using the given copies of the sample states, we can efficiently simulate these controlled-reflections via the \emph{density matrix exponentiation} technique of \cite{lloyd2014quantum} (See also \cite{kjaergaard2022demonstration} for an experimental demonstration of this technique).
+In Fig.\ref{FigDen} and Appendix \ref{App:DME2} we explain a simple physical interpretation of this technique, as simulating the Heisenberg interaction between the main system and the copies of sample states.
+Applying this technique and using $n$ copies of an unknown state $\sigma$, one can implement the unitary $\exp(-i t\sigma)$ or its controlled version $|0\rangle\langle 0| \otimes I + |1\rangle\langle 1| \otimes \exp(-i t\sigma)$ for any real $t$, with an error of $\epsilon=\mathcal{O}\left(\frac{t^2}{n}\right)$, as quantified in terms of the trace distance \cite{lloyd2014quantum} (See also \cite{kimmel2017hamiltonian} for an error analysis and the proof of optimality of this technique).
+As we further explain in Appendix \ref{app:SWAP}, using a method previously employed in \cite{pichler2016measurement}, this unitary can be realized with a circuit that uses only $\Theta(n\times \log D)$ single-qubit gates and controlled-controlled-SWAP gates.

 Therefore, in the following, where we present the algorithm, we assume all the controlled-reflections $\{R_a(k): 1\le k\le K\}$ can be efficiently implemented.
+Finally, note that for some applications of the emulator algorithm, one may have the classical description of some of the sample input-output states.
+In this case the controlled-reflections can be implemented directly, without using density matrix exponentiation.\\